MrWolfZ/simplux/recipes/basics/getting-started/README.md

   },
 })

-// the simplest operation of a module is to get its state console.log('initial state:', counterModule.getState())
+// you can access the module's current state with getState console.log('initial state:', counterModule.getState())
 ```